getsolus/help-center-docs/docs/packaging/updating-an-existing-package.md

 :::note

 **Please [look to see if an issue has been filed](https://github.com/getsolus/packages/labels/Package%3A%20Update%20Request) for the software update**.
 If there is an existing request, please add a link to it in your pull request.
+This will automatically close the related issue.
+You just need to use `#123`, GitHub will automatically link to the issue.
 Ex:

 ```
-This PR resolves software update request https://github.com/getsolus/packages/issues/123
+This PR fixes #123
 ```

-**Also check to see if there's already an active maintainer** If there's a MAINTAINER.md file, see [this](https://help.getsol.us/docs/packaging/procedures/maintainership).
+**Also check to see if there's already an active maintainer** If there's a MAINTAINER.md file, stop and read over [Maintainership - Updating a maintained package](https://help.getsol.us/docs/packaging/procedures/maintainership/#updating-a-maintained-package) to see how to handle this.
-Please contact the maintainer listed in that file, or [create a package update request](https://github.com/getsolus/packages/labels/Package%3A%20Update%20Request) before attempting to update the package.

 :::

 ### Update your clone of the packages repository